sseanik/Document-Reconstructor/README.md

 Segmentation involves separating an image into different regions containing pixels with similar attributes.
 The regions need to be strongly related to specific objects or features.
 Thresholding is a segmentation technique where an image is transformed into a binary image which is viewed as a binary region map.
 This map contains different disjoint regions, one containing pixels with input data values smaller than a threshold and another relating to the input values equal to or above the threshold.

 Colour segmentation can be more accurate because of more information present at the pixel level compared to greyscale images.
-RGB colour representations have strongly interrelated colour components and furthermore, HSV was designed to exclude redundancy and helps when attempting to determine actual objects or background colours irrespective of illumination.
+RGB colour representations have strongly interrelated colour components and furthermore, HSV is able to exclude redundancy and helps when attempting to determine actual objects or background colours irrespective of illumination.

 **Perspective Transform**